dbpedia-spotlight/DBpediaSpotlight.js/README.md

 Multilingual DBpedia Spotlight for Named Entity Recognition

 ## About
-MDBSpotlight provides contextual knowdlege for your text by extracting the mentions of Wikipedia articles (i.e. DBpedia resources) using multilingual support.
+MDBSpotlight provides contextual knowledge for your text by extracting the mentions of Wikipedia articles (i.e. DBpedia resources) using multilingual support.
 For more information, check out DBpedia Spotlight https://github.com/dbpedia-spotlight/

 ## Installation